Today’s Reading: 1 Kings 13-14

 100 PERSONAL WORDS:

 One story in my latest book is about my last grandson, Nathaniel Shaheen.
 The account is longer than I have space for here.
 You may be interested in ordering my book by calling Crossroads at 1-800-265-3100.
 He was born in the Hadassah hospital on Mt.
 Scopus, Jerusalem, in November of 2000.
 A serious bowel restriction almost took his life at birth, but his Dad, Nizar, and his Grandma, Norma-Jean, took a handkerchief, poured oil on it, and had our tour group, who were visiting Israel at that time, lay hands on the cloth and pray.
 At least one of our group touched God, because as the hanky was laid on Nathaniel, he began to improve.
-Five months later, his mother Ellen travelled to Canada to visit us, and Nathaniel was diagnosed with necrotizing enterocolitis.
+Five months later, his mother, Ellen, travelled to Canada to visit us, and Nathaniel was diagnosed with necrotizing enterocolitis.
 He was dying.
 He was rushed to McMaster Children’s Hospital for emergency surgery.
 As the surgeon came into the waiting room following the operation, I said, “Doctor, just before you tell us the results, take a look at the TV.
-There on CTS was a repeat of 100 Huntley Street which I had hosted earlier that day.
+There on the screen was a repeat of 100 Huntley Street which I had hosted earlier that day.
 The children in the studio audience were joining me in prayer for Nathaniel and his surgeon.
 Doctor Walton’s first words were, “Well it worked!
 I was able to remove the dead bowel tissue and connect perfect pink tissue.
 He will be fine.”
 Click here to see that video from 2001 (I want to thank Joan Rock of our Crossroads/CTS team for digging out the video from our archives).